ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_checklist.rst

 * conform to Ansible's :ref:`formatting and documentation <developing_modules_documenting>` standards
 * include comprehensive :ref:`tests <developing_modules_testing>` for your module
 * minimize module dependencies
-* use consistent arguments, both within your module and across Ansible modules
 * support :ref:`check_mode <check_mode_dry>` if possible

 Please make sure your module meets these requirements before you submit your PR/proposal.
 If you have questions, reach out on IRC or the mailing list.